Lavanya-Surada/student-portal-demo/README.md

 # student-portal-demo
-The student portal application can be accessed by Student SUc code and password
+The student portal application can be accessed by Name, Student SUC Code and Password.